Getting an accurate diagnosis is often dependent on being prepared for your doctor visit.

 Balance retraining’ is a therapy which can speed recovery from any change in balance system function - including changes caused by chronic dizziness.
 Click here for an article that explains Balance Retraining, and here for a free interactive online tool.

 Descriptions of surgical procedures used to repair or stabilize vestibular organs damaged by disease or injury.
 Procedures discussed include vestibular neurectomy, labyrinthectomy, transtympanic or intratympanic gentamicin treatment, endolymphatic sac decompression, oval or round window plugging, canal partitioning, PE tubes, and stapedectomy.
+Click here for information on how to prepare for surgery by the American Society of Anesthesiologists.

 There are five basic treatment options for vestibular disorders: repositioning manuevers, vestibular rehabilitation exercises, surgery, medication, and psychotherapeutic measures.
 This paper looks in detail at pharmacological treatments for different types of vestibular disorders used to treat the cause of the disease, control symptoms, accelerate central compensation, and diminish psychological comorbidity.